built-on-openfin/web-starter/how-to/web-interop-support-context-and-intents/README.md

 ## Layout

-To show so much content we implemented a layout override so that we can:
+To show so much content we implemented a layoutManagerOverride so that we can:

 - Add and remove layouts
 - Load a saved collection of layouts